xcart/xc5-manual/en/seo_and_promotion/optimizing_your_catalog_pages_for_seo.md

 So, if your store is installed in a subdirectory, you will need to move the file robots.txt to the level of your domain root, or - if there is already another robots.txt file at that level - to copy the instructions from the robots.txt file in your X-Cart store directory to the robots.txt at the domain root.
 In both the cases, you will also need to adjust the paths in the robots.txt file at the domain root level.
 For example, after moving from ``www.example.com/shop/robots.txt`` to ``www.example.com/robots.txt``, the directive ``Disallow: /Includes/`` should be replaced by ``Disallow: /shop/Includes/``.
 The same should be done for any of the paths mentioned in robots.txt.

 ## XML sitemap
 Another thing that should be checked upon when SEO-optimizing your X-Cart store is XML sitemap.
-XML sitemap is a collection of xml files whose purpose is exactly the opposite of robots.txt: your store's XML sitemap informs search engines about the URLs on your store website that are available for crawling.
+XML sitemap is one or more xml files whose purpose is exactly the opposite of robots.txt: your store's XML sitemap informs search engines about the URLs on your store website that are available for crawling.
 To enable search engines to crawl your website better, we strongly recommend submitting your store's XML sitemap to search engines via the inclusion of the XML sitemap URL into robots.txt or manual submission of the URL directly to your chosen search engine.
 For more info on the use of XML sitemap, see the section {% link "Submitting your shop to search engines" ref_OqJ2oZTE %} of this manual.

 _See also:_